Are Maryland State Pension Benefits Taxable?

 If you're employed by the state of Maryland, you may be eligible to receive benefits from the State Retirement and Pension System once you retire.
 Benefits are generally paid out monthly.

-Retirees typically have to pay both state and federal taxes on the money.
-Maryland state pension benefits are also subject to federal withholding.
+Retirees typically have to pay both state and federal taxes on the money, and Maryland state pension benefits are also subject to federal withholding similar to ordinary pay.
 The amount of tax you'll have to pay generally depends on the type of pension you have, your age and disability status.

 Federal tax law states that pension income may be fully or partially taxable, depending on how the plan is structured.
 Pension benefits are considered fully taxable at your ordinary income tax rate if you didn't contribute any money to the plan.
 If you kicked in money to your pension using after-tax dollars, your benefit payments are only partially taxable.
 The taxable part of your payment can be determined using the general rule or the simplified method.
 The general rule calculates your tax liability based on life expectancy while the simplified rule is based on your total investment and the number of payments you receive.

 Generally, your Maryland pension benefits are also considered Maryland taxable income at the state level.